zainnadeem/objc-fissentence-ios-0616/README.md

 Within this private `@interface`:

   *  redeclare the `sentence` property as `readwrite`,
-  *  declare a private `NSMutableArray` property called `clauses`, and
-  *  declare a private `NSMutableArray` property called `punctuations`.
-  **Top-tip:** *Notice the trailing "s" in the property names.
-Even though "punctuation" is its own plural form, our code needs to disambiguate the collection's name from the name of its contents.
-Even though this is linguistically awkward, it's regarding among programmers as best practice to use the trailing "s" character for collection names despite the linguistic inaccuracy.*

 #### Public Methods

 In the `FISSentence.h` header file, declare the eight (8) following public methods, none of which provide a return (i.e. are return-type `void`):